eyedeekay/postinst-ecryptfs-hack/README.md

         password will be deleted."
         sudo usermod -p $PASSWORD ecryptor
         echo "The temporary user(ecryptor) has been created.
 Now you will be logged out.
-You must log back in as ecryptor to complete the procedure." sudo pkill -u $(\ls /home)
+You must log back in as ecryptor to complete the procedure.
+You will be logged out in 60 seconds, or you may log out manually." sudo pkill -u $(\ls /home)

 Then you log in as ecryptor with the password you generated, and ecryptor has